Torristas and Molinistas: Other races

 In 1990, Los Angeles County Supervisor Peter F. Schabarum of the 1st district decided to retire, with a court ruling ordering the districts to be redrawn to create a majority Latino district.
 The next year, Molina and Torres both decided to run for Los Angeles County Supervisor, with both of them placing in the primary and going into a head-to-head runoff.
 Although Torres was endorsed by Tom Bradley, Molina defeated Torres, making her the first woman and first Latina supervisor elected to the board.

 In 1992, state assemblymember Xavier Becerra ran for Roybal's seat in the 25th congressional district following Roybal's retirement.
 Endorsed by Molina, Becerra defeated Los Angeles Board of Education member Leticia Quezada, who was supported by Torres.
 Observers saw this as another proxy war in the ongoing feud between the Torristas and Molinistas.
 The next year, Antonio Villaraigosa, a representative on the Metro Board of Directors appointed by Molina, won an assembly seat in the 45th district.
 In June 1994, Molina endorsed state assemblymember Burt M. Margolin against Art Torres in their race for Insurance Commissioner.
 The ensuing campaign was described by the Los Angeles Times as mudslinging, with article author George Ramos stating, "Politics may be politics, but these folks need to grow up."

 In the 2001 race for Mayor of Los Angeles, the internecine nature of the feud became evident as Becerra and Villaraigosa, both products of the rival factions, competed to advance in the primary.
 During the race, a phone advertisement supporting Becerra featured a woman posing as Gloria Molina and criticized Villaraigosa's record on crime.
 Although Becerra denied involvement, Molina expressed that she felt "personally abused and personally hurt" by the ad.
 Many Latino politicians, including Lucille Roybal-Allard, Nick Pacheco, and Alex Padilla, aligned themselves against Villaraigosa during his first run.
 In the 2005 mayoral race, Villaraigosa secured the endorsement of Alatorre, which helped him gain broader support within the Latino community.

 Aftermath and legacy

 The rivalry eventually faded as new figures emerged in the Eastside political scene, such as Rocky Delgadillo, who became Los Angeles City Attorney in 2001, and José Huizar, who succeeded Antonio Villaraigosa on the City Council.
-According to the Los Angeles Times, the last prominent figures from that era were Supervisor Hilda Solis and Xavier Becerra, who later became the U.S. Secretary of Health and Human Services.
+According to Gustavo Arellano of the Los Angeles Times, the last prominent figures from that era were Hilda Solis (who later became the U.S. Secretary of Labor) and Xavier Becerra (who later became the U.S. Secretary of Health and Human Services).
 In 2024, the feud resurfaced amidst various scandals involving the Los Angeles City Council.
 This included the arrest of Huizar in 2020 and an audio leak that implicated councilmembers Gil Cedillo of the 1st district and Kevin de León of the 14th district.